martintara117/project-tungsten/views/README.md

 - View route to serve up the form
 - jQuery implementation to send data
 - Already have the post route
-- Something needs to happen after we successfully create a new player.
+- Something needs to happen after we successfully create a new user profile.